EquiMed logo.

 Description

-Named for the district in northeastern Western Australia where the disease occurs, Kimberley disease, or crotalism, leads to congestion and hemorrhage of the liver and spleen, with accompanying emaciation, weakness, and stupor.
+Named for the district in northeastern Western Australia where the disease most often occurs, Kimberley disease leads to congestion and hemorrhage of the liver and spleen, with accompanying emaciation, weakness, and stupor brought on by eating a plant that contains toxic alkaloids.

-Pyrrolizidine alkaloids are absorbed in the intestine and transported to the liver, where they are metabolized to pyrroles, which are toxic metabolites.
+The disease occurs when pyrrolizidine alkaloids are absorbed in the intestine and transported to the liver, where they are metabolized to pyrroles, which are toxic and damage the liver.
 The process causes healthy cells to be replaced with fibrous tissue, resulting in liver failure.
-Reactive metabolites may also damage the lungs, leading to heart failure.
-The disease is also known as walk-about disease and bottom disease.
+This same process can also lead to lung damage which in turn may affect the heart and lead to heart failure.

 Symptoms